Advice to pivot into AI Safety is likely miscalibrated

 Mid career technical researchers considering moving into AI Safety research, career advisors in the EA/AI Safety space, AI Safety employers and grantmakers

-Here’s a napkin model of the AI-safety career-advice economy, or rather, three models of increasing complexity.
-They sketch how advice can sincerely recommend gambles that mostly fail, and why—without better data—we can’t tell whether that failure rate is healthy (leading to impact at low cost) or wasteful (potentially destroying happiness and even impact).
+Here’s a napkin model of the AI Safety career-advice economy—or rather, three models of increasing complexity.
+They show how advice can sincerely recommend gambles that mostly fail, and why—without better data—we can’t tell whether that failure rate is healthy (leading to impact at low cost) or wasteful (potentially destroying happiness and even impact).
 In other words, it’s hard to know whether our altruism is “effective”.

-In AI Safety in particular, there’s an extra credibility risk that’s idiosyncratic to this kind of system.
-AI Safety is, loosely speaking, about managing the risks of badly aligned mechanisms producing perverse outcomes.
-As such, it’s particularly incumbent on our field to avoid badly aligned mechanisms that produce perverse outcomes; otherwise we aren’t taking our own risk model seriously.
+In AI Safety in particular, there’s an extra credibility risk idiosyncratic to this system.
+AI Safety is, loosely speaking, about managing the risk of badly aligned mechanisms producing perverse outcomes.
+As such, it’s particularly incumbent on our field to avoid mechanisms that are badly aligned and produce perverse outcomes; otherwise we aren’t taking our own risk model seriously.

-- We evaluate decisions in terms of cause impact, which we assume we can price in donation-equivalent dollars.
+- We evaluate decisions in terms of causal impact, which we assume we can price in donation-equivalent dollars.
 This is a public good.

 - Individual private goods are the candidate’s own gains and losses.
-We assume that their job satisfaction and remuneration (i.e. personal utility) can be costed in dollars.
+We assume the candidate’s job satisfaction and remuneration (i.e. personal utility) can be costed in dollars.

 1 Part A—Private career pivot decision

-An uncertain career pivot is a gamble, so we model it the same way we model other gambles.
+An uncertain career pivot is a gamble, so we model it like other gambles.

 Alice is a senior software engineer in her mid-30s, making her a mid-career professional.
 She has been donating roughly 10% of her income to effective charities and now wonders whether to switch lanes entirely to achieve impact via technical AI safety work in one of those AI Safety jobs she’s seen advertised She has saved six months of runway funds to explore AI-safety roles — research engineering, governance, or technical coordination.
 Each month out of work costs her foregone income and reduced career prospects.
 Her question is simple: Is this pivot worth the costs?